Parent and Caregiver Resources

 Tips for helping your kids

-There are many things to consider when raising a child with polyarticular juvenile idiopathic arthritis (PJIA) or systemic juvenile idiopathic arthritis (SJIA).
-Your child's rheumatologist and healthcare team can answer your questions.
-Here are some tips to consider while your child is being treated for PJIA or SJIA.
+There are many things to consider when raising a child with systemic juvenile idiopathic arthritis (SJIA).
+Your child's doctor and healthcare team can answer your questions.
+Here are some tips to consider while your child is being treated for SJIA.

 Healthy diet: It's important that your child continues to eat a healthy diet no matter what treatment for SJIA he or she is on.

-Exercise: Encourage your child to exercise and participate in gym class and school sports as much as possible based on guidelines set by your rheumatologist.
+Exercise: Encourage your child to exercise and participate in gym class and school sports as much as possible based on guidelines set by your child's doctor.
 Walking, riding a bike, and swimming are considered good physical activities for children with forms of arthritis.
-Remember to always talk to your doctor about exercises that are safe and beneficial for your child before starting a new routine.
+Remember to always talk to your child's doctor about exercises that are safe and beneficial for your child before starting a new routine.

 Joint stiffness: This is common after waking up in the morning or from a nap.
 Taking a warm shower or bath, wearing warmer clothing, or using a hot compress can help relieve stiffness.
 Some children do better with a cold compress, so experiment with different treatments to see which works best.